SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 nohup python picture_grabber.py $ESP32_IP_ADDRESS
 ```
 This will prevent the process from stopping when disconnecting the SSH terminal.
 What the script does is:
-1. Display a random temperature on the segment display
+- Display a random temperature on the segment display
-2. Starting the flow on the esp32cam, meaning: take a picture, align it, extract the ROIs and try to recognize the digits
+- Starting the flow on the esp32cam, meaning: take a picture, align it, extract the ROIs and try to recognize the digits
-3. When the flow is finished: get the detected value/download the raw aligned image using the built-in REST API
+- When the flow is finished: get the detected value/download the raw aligned image using the built-in REST API
-4. Get the ROI box positions from the *conf.ini* file on the esp32cam file server
+- Get the ROI box positions from the *conf.ini* file on the esp32cam file server
-5. Cut out the ROIs from the raw aligned image
+- Cut out the ROIs from the raw aligned image
-6. Save the cutouts in the corresponding directory under *digits/..*
+- Save the cutouts in the corresponding directory under *digits/...*

+4. **Downloading the training data**
+After letting the script run for a few hours, you should have gathered a few hundred pictures.
+For training the neural net we need a "powerful" computer.
+So we have to download the pictures taken by the script.
+For this you can either use th *scp*-command on Linux-machines or *WinSCP* on Windows.

+5. **Preparing the data**

+6. **Training the model**

 ## Further Inputs
 - The code used for getting the training data and training th neural net can be found under: <https://github.com/SebastianVeigl/AI_on_the_edge_segment_train>